learnk8s/learnk8s.io/src/troblueshooting/content.md

 _Does it works now?_

-- Yes, it worked!
-The issue is in the infrastructure.
+- If it works, the issue is in the infrastructure.
 You should investigate how the traffic is routed to your cluster.
-- No, it doesn't work.
-The issue is in the Ingress controller.
-You should debug the Ingress
+- If it doesn't work, the problem is in the Ingress controller.
+You should debug the Ingress.

 If you still can't get the Ingress controller to work, you should start debugging it.

-Please notice that the Ingress controller comes in a different version.
+There are many different versions of Ingress controllers.

 Popular options include Nginx, HAProxy, Traefik, etc.

-You should consult the official documentation for the project to find a troubleshooting guide specific to your Ingress controller.
+You should consult the documentation of your Ingress controller to find a troubleshooting guide.

-Since [Nginx-Ingress](https://github.com/kubernetes/ingress-nginx) is the most popular Ingress, we included a few tips below.
+Since [Nginx-Ingress](https://github.com/kubernetes/ingress-nginx) is the most popular Ingress controller, we included a few tips for it in the next section.

 ### Debugging Nginx